-Nathan J. Oleson’s practice focuses on complex employment litigation involving claims under the Fair Labor Standards Act, Title VII, the Age Discrimination in Employment Act, and state and local employment laws.
+Nathan Oleson’s practice focuses on complex employment litigation and counseling involving claims under federal and state labor and employment laws.

 Practice & Background

-Mr. Oleson earned his J.D. magna cum laude in 1999 from the Georgetown University Law Center, where he was the special events editor of The Georgetown Law Journal and a member of the Order of the Coif.
+Mr. Oleson began his legal career as an associate at Akin Gump after earning his J.D., magna cum laude in 1999 from the Georgetown University Law Center, where he was an editor of The Georgetown Law Journal and a member of the Order of the Coif.

 Mr. Oleson’s cases include: